TheoBoyer/TMForge/README.md

 - To test if the binding is correctly working, run the command `python tmforge.py test_binding`
 - To train an algorithm, run the command `python tmforge.py run_algorithm {algorithm folder}`
 - To evaluate an experiment, run the command`python tmforge.py test_experiment {experiment folder}`
+Now you can complete the binding by going in-game and reloading the Openplanet TMForge plugin (`Open planet bar -> Developer -> TMForge`)

 ## Developing your own algorithm:
 To make your own implementation of reinforcement learning on Trackmania you can use two levels of abstraction.